 If you have used multiple iDevices in the past, this one is for you.
 If you’ve linked more than one device to the same iCloud account in the past but you’re not using the other device now, you can get rid of the backup of that device.
 That’s what we’re going to learn to do.

-How to Delete Old iCloud Backups on iPhone or iPad
+How to Remove Old iCloud Backups from iOS Device

-Step #3.
-Under iCloud section and tap on Manage Storage.
+Step #4.
+Next up, tap on Manage Storage.

 Step #6.
 Under Backups section, select the device.

 Step #7.
 Tap on Delete Backup.
 Then, tap on Turn Off & Delete to confirm.

 That’s pretty much it!

 So, it was about eliminating iCloud backup on iOS.
 What about getting it done from your macOS or Windows device?
 Keep reading…

 How to Remove iCloud Backups from Mac and Windows PC

 Shooting out the unwanted backups from your computer is as simple as it is on iOS.
 To find out how it’s done, jump over here.

 Now that you have discovered the way to keep the junkies at bay, use the tip to never let your storage fall prey to redundant backups.